zkanda/zkanda.github.io/content/tech/2-compiling-the-latest-beta-kernel-in-archlinux.md

 You have a new laptop, you install ArchLinux on it and seems like some things are missing.
 This is currently the case for me:

-* one missing feature was suspend, my laptop just seems to boot as if I turned off everything, my application is not persisted
+* one missing feature was "suspend", my laptop just seems to boot as if I turned off everything, my application is not persisted
 * another is a fix for my headphone noise issue, just to name a few...

 One of the few things you can try is to install the latest beta kernel.
-In my case it's Linux 4.6.
-This fix all of the issued I outlined above.
+In my case, it's Linux 4.6.
+This fixes all of the issued I outlined above.

-With that said, you need to err on the side of caution, this can make your computer not boot, so please have an CD/Flash drive to boot from in case something is wrong so you can revert back.
+With that said, you need to err on the side of caution, this can make your computer not boot, so please have a CD/Flash drive to boot from in case something is wrong so you can revert back.

-All of these process is actually not so bad, so what do you need first.
+All of this process is actually not so bad, so what do you need first.

 1. Get the package build: `git clone --depth 1 git://git.archlinux.org/svntogit/packages.git linux-packages`
 2. `cd linux-packages/linux/trunk`